paramountgroup/RESTful-API-with-Nodejs/README.md

 *Udacity Blockchain developer project RESTful Web API with Node.js Framework by Bob Ingram
  *
  * This program creates a web API using Node.js framework that interacts with my private blockchain
- * and submits and retrieves data using an application like postman or url on localhost port 8000
+ * Submits and retrieves data using an application like postman or url on localhost port 8000 http://localhost:8000/api/block/
- *
- * The boilerplate code for this project was taken from the Udacity Web Services with Node.js lesson 2
+ * The boilerplate code for this project was taken from the Udacity Web Services with Node.js lesson 2 practice express.js exercise
- * practise express.js exercise

 ## Steps to follow